Draft Elements Review and Public Comment

 We invite community members and residents like you to review the draft General Plan Elements and share comments on Newport Beach's future!

-Recreation, Natural Resources, and Harbor, Bay, and Beaches
+Recreation, Natural Resources, Harbor, Bay, and Beaches, Arts and Culture, Historical Resources, Safety, and Land Use

 Review the drafts (including goals and policies) and tell us what resonates, what’s missing, and what matters most to you.
 Share your thoughts below!